Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 “Go on,” your therapist prompts.

 “No, it’s just that, I don’t know.
 I just wish I could count on my mother for the same thing.
 God, I can’t even imagine what that would feel like!
 But, ugh, I hate feeling this way.
 I feel so guilty for complaining about her.
 I feel guilty about feeling so disappointed with our relationship.
-I mean, she tries her best.”
+Because I mean, she tries her best.”

 “Why do I still feel so sad?”